Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Game Plan For March.md

 		5. Cycle 5: 13 Co-Creators
 	3. This secures the first 12+1 fractal

-### Goal 2: Sandpoint Community Meeting #1
+### Goal 2: Sandpoint Community Meeting #1 (Scheduled Week of 3/25)

 2. Host the first Sandpoint Community Meeting
 	1. Bonus - with at least 3 co-creators present

-### Goal 3: Lionsberg Co-Creator Handbook
+### Goal 3: Lionsberg Co-Creator Handbook (Complete)

 3. Complete and distribute v0.1 of [[The Lionsberg Co-Creator Handbook]]
 	1. Bonus - 2 or 3 co-creators provide feedback, incorporate, and publish v0.2

-### Goal 4: Publish a Book
+### Goal 4: Publish a Book (Scheduled Week of 3/25)

 4. Finish consolidating a summary of Jordan's writing on [[Lionsberg Wiki Books]] and [[Above The Chaos]], and Publish a 20k to 30k word book (2 to 4 hour read) to paperbook, e-book, and global distribution.
 Can accompany [[The Invitation]] in future cycles to help [[Individuals]] get up to speed.
 	1. Bonus - Get one local store in Sandpoint to agree to carry physical copies

 ### Goal 5: Resource Runway

 5. Resource Runway: Secure the first donations from beyond Jordan, and the $30k / month runway required to sustain System Startup through Q2: $100,000.
-	1. Bonus - building on the millions of dollars of value Jordan has previously invested and curated together, the team building the backbone Technology Platform for The Movement secured a $400,000 grant, which will advance construction of our shared infrastructure.
+	1. Bonus - building on the millions of dollars of value Jordan has previously invested and curated together, the team building a backbone Technology Platform for The Movement secured a $400,000 grant, which will advance construction of our shared infrastructure.

 ## What This Makes Possible If We Succeed